 Performance of at least 15 supervised cardiac catheterizations.
 For the purpose of these guidelines, cardiac catheterization procedures are defined as diagnostic catheterization and selective angiocardiography, balloon valvuloplasty, endomyocardial biopsy, permanent transvenous cardiac pacing, placement of Swan-Ganz catheters with subsequent hemodynamic monitoring, placement of intravascular occlusion devices or embolization coils, heartworm extraction, and invasive electrophysiologic studies or radiofrequency ablation.
+"Performance" of the required procedure is defined as the trainee's active participation in the procedure.
+Simple observation of the required procedures is NOT adequate to fulfill the catheterization requirements.
 No one procedure can account for more than 4 of the 15 total procedures to fulfill this requirement.
 For example, a candidate may implant more than 4 pacemakers during the residency, but only 4 would count toward this requirement and other procedures would be needed.
 Procedures that involve multiple techniques such as diagnostic catheterization, selective angiography, and an intervention (e.g. balloon valvuloplasty or coil embolization) could be counted in any 1 category.
 In other words, a candidate who performed 8 balloon valvuloplasties could count 4 of them as balloon valvuloplasty, and 4 of them as diagnostic catheterizations.
 This is the minimum number of acceptable procedures and true proficiency is likely to require more than this minimum standard.